skills/introduction-to-repository-management/.github/steps/2-prepare-to-collaborate.md

    - When someone creates a pull request, GitHub will automatically ask the right person to review it.

 ## ⌨️ Activity: Create a welcoming contribution guide

 The IT Club meeting is tomorrow, and you need to prepare for Ms. Rodriguez and Mr. Chen to join the project.
 Let's start a document to help them contribute effectively.

-1. If you are not at your repository, return to the **Code** tab.
-Ensure you you are on the `prepare-to-collaborate` branch at the root directory.
+1. At the top navigation, return to the **Code** tab.
+Ensure you are on the `prepare-to-collaborate` branch.

    <img width="265" alt="image showing the correct branch" src="https://github.com/user-attachments/assets/bd12d0cc-0920-4158-9e96-e3a8fb994c1a" />

-1. In the top directory, create a new file called `CONTRIBUTING.md`.
+1. In the top directory, create a new file called `CONTRIBUTING.md` (case sensitive).

 1. Add a welcoming message.